browserengineering/book/book/text.md

 In the last chapter, our browser created a graphical window and drew a grid of characters to it.
-That's OK for Chinese, but English text features characters of different widths grouped into words that you can't break across lines.[^1] In this chapter, we'll add those capabilities.
+That's OK for Chinese, but English text features characters of different widths grouped into words that you can't break across lines.[^lotsoflang] In this chapter, we'll add those capabilities.
 You'll even be able to read this page!

-[^1]: There are lots of languages in the world, and lots of
+[^lotsoflang]: There are lots of languages in the world, and lots of
     typographic conventions.
 A real web browser supports every language from Arabic to Zulu, but this book focuses on English.
     Text is near-infinitely complex, but this book cannot be